praisetompane/mathematics/README.md

           - `+` means: add[which you know from Grade 1 Mathematics]
           - `-` means: subtract[which you know from Grade 1 Mathematics]

+- def mathematics⁴(Devlin, 2012:15): the science of patterns.

 - def side of Mathematics:(Hammack, 2018:viii):
      - computation focused:
           - primary goals: